 A TXD dominant time-out timer is started when pin TXD is forced LOW while the transceiver is in CAN Active Mode.
 If the LOW state on pin TXD persists for longer than the TXD dominant time-out time ($t{to(dom)TXD}$), the transmitter is disabled, releasing the bus lines to recessive state.
 This function prevents a hardware and/or software application failure from driving the bus lines to a permanent dominant state (blocking all network communications).
+The TXD dominant time-out timer is reset when pin TXD goes HIGH.
 The TXD dominant time-out time also defines the minimum possible bit rate of 15 kbit/s.

-When the TXD dominant time-out time is exceeded, a CAN failure event is captured (CF = 1; see Table 22), if enabled (CFE = 1; see Table 26).
+When the TXD dominant time-out time is exceeded, a CAN failure event is captured (CF = 1; see Table 33), if enabled (CFE = 1; see Table 37).
 In addition, the status of the TXD dominant timeout can be read via the CFS bit in the Transceiver status register (Table 15) and bit CTS is cleared.

-6.8.2 Pull-up on TXD pin
+6.9.2 Pull-up on TXD pin